 Charge enough to cover your labor, resource, transportation, insurance, and other operating costs with healthy profits left over.

-How much should I charge for one off cleaning?
+How much should I charge for a one-off cleaning?

 It depends on the factors above, but you’ll likely charge a little extra for one-time cleanings because they tend to be more labor-intensive and less efficient business-wise.